 One of, if not, the most important aspects of Bitcoin is its scarcity.
 An unbreakable mathematical formula ensures that there will never be more than 21,000,000 Bitcoin.
-Of those 21 million, 18.9 million have now been mined – that 90% of all Bitcoin that will exist – ever.
+Of those 21 million, 19 million and counting have now been mined – that’s over 90% of all Bitcoin that will exist – ever.
 This significant milestone for Bitcoin displays how scarce sats are going to be in the future.
-If 90% of all Bitcoin has been mined, it leaves just 10% remaining for the world to compete over.
+If 90% of all Bitcoin has been mined, it leaves less than 10% remaining for the world to compete over.

 When designing Bitcoin, Satoshi Nakamoto, needed to mitigate the rate that Bitcoin would be mined as more miners joined the network.
 To allow global adoption to occur, Nakamoto ensured that all the Bitcoin would not be mined for around 130 years (2010 – 2140).
 The ability of Nakamoto to determine how long Bitcoin would take to mine was due to a combination of both the difficulty adjustment and the halvings epochs.